 What’s the Difference Between PayPal and a Payment Processor?

 Many nonprofits think that they can simply use PayPal to accept donations.
-And while PayPal (and services like it) is a useful tool for small nonprofits who don’t yet have the funds to pay for a whole suite of fundraising and payment processing tools, it can be frustrating as your nonprofit grows.
+And while PayPal (and services like it) is a useful tool for small nonprofits who don’t yet have the funds to pay for a whole suite of fundraising and payment processing solutions, it can be frustrating as your nonprofit grows.
+Why?

 First of all, donor conversions are lower when nonprofits use PayPal over a nonprofit-focused payment processing service.
 This is because donors have to log in to PayPal to make a contribution.